 “I started to find out more and more, and I was like ‘wow, this is really scary,’” Kidane said.

-With a pending rezoning application for Town Lake and four neighboring student apartment complexes a year later, Kidane and roughly a thousand tenants are still anxiously waiting to learn about the future of their housing on East Riverside.
+With a pending rezoning application for Town Lake and four neighboring student apartment complexes a year later, Kidane and tenants in roughly a thousand apartment units are still anxiously waiting to learn about the future of their housing on East Riverside.

 East Riverside has long served as an affordable housing alternative to West Campus.
 But the Riverside area, located southeast of UT and near downtown in the historically black and Latino East Austin, is undergoing a redevelopment process that UT students fear will eliminate its affordable housing.